What is rabbit farming and how are farmed rabbits treated? Keep reading to learn more.

 Rabbits are factory farmed

 Housed in these stressful and often unhygienic environments, rabbits are vulnerable to infections and disease.
-According to the European Food Safety Authority (EFSA), mortality rates for intensively reared rabbits are considerably higher than for other farmed animal species, and sometimes as high as 30 per cent.1 The rabbit industry in France uses seven times more antibiotics per kilogram of meat than the poultry industry, just to try to keep these gentle animals alive in these terrible conditions.2
+According to the European Food Safety Authority (EFSA), mortality rates for intensively reared rabbits are considerably higher than for other farmed animal species, and sometimes as high as 30 per cent.

 In 2012, Compassion in World Farming investigated the rabbit farming industry.

 Rabbits may need to have their teeth trimmed or clipped which can cause lost-lasting and severe pain and infections.
 They may also have their ears tattooed for identification purposes.
-Neither of these painful procedures requires a vet.3 An Animal Equality investigation revealed just how painful tattooing is (see 2 minutes in):
+Neither of these painful procedures requires a vet.

 The young kits suffer, too

 Some animals are killed on the farm.
-They may be stunned first and have their throats cut, or they may be killed by a hammer blow or by having their necks broken.5 Others will be transported to a slaughterhouse, a process so traumatic that up to eight per cent can die on the journey.6
+They may be stunned first and have their throats cut, or they may be killed by a hammer blow or by having their necks broken.

 At the slaughterhouse, the kits may be electrically stunned and will then be shackled by a back leg and have their throats cut.